March 1, 2011

 Just after the Camarin turn left down some steps and then right, down the next street, to the junction with the Calle Las Monjas.
 Just opposite is the beautiful Convent of Las Claras, although the nuns moved out recently to take up residence in a brand new building, relieved, (but a little sad), get away from the leaky ceilings and drafty halls of their old home!
 It is now to be restored.

-Just a little further down the street is a set of steps on the left leading to a pedestrianised area.
-Here stands Antonio Zambrano (statue!), and his baby daughter Maria Zambrano, who became one of Spain’s leading writers, poets and thinkers , born and raised in Velez.
+Note the statue of father and child.
+This is Antonio Zambrano and his baby daughter Maria Zambrano, who became one of Spain’s leading writers, poets and thinkers , born and raised in Velez.

-Walk past the statue into the pedestrian area.
-Here you will find a whole series of lovely bars and restaurants.
-On the right as you walk along is the Bar La Tasquita, a top quality tapas bar (a little pricey, though).
+Walk past the statue and the new Caserío into the pedestrian area.
+Here you will find a whole series of lovely tapas bars and restaurants.

 Turn left by a fountain into Calle Albero.
 On the right is the Marisquería El Carmen, reputed to have excellent fish dishes.
-A little further up on the right is an unnamed bar with glass windowed arches – very nice.
-And next door is a Moorish tea house.
+A little further up on the right up the wide steps is an unnamed bar with glass windowed arches – very nice.
+And next door, by the fish pond, is a Moorish tea house not always open).

 Continuing along the alleyway between the tea house and the goldfish pond, you will come into an inner courtyard with a simplified copy of the foundation found in the Patio de los Leones, in the Alhambra Palace in Granada.
-Here is the Bar Restaurante El Romero, with an excellent selection of light dishes and help-yourself beer on tap at each table.
+Here is a very nice Italian restaurant, serving a lovely selection of food in comfortable, air conditioning surroundings.

 Teatro del Carmen

-Continue across the courtyard and at the other end turn right and, at the street, turn left.
+Continue across the courtyard, past the Italian restaurant, and at the other end turn right and, at the street, turn left.
 At the car park entrance, turn left up the hill and on your left you will find the new Plaza by the Teatro del Carmen, the local theatre.
 There are often flamenco shows here and many other types of music and performances, so have a look while you are there to see what is on.

 At the far end of the Plaza is a statue of Antonio Ortega Escalona, better known as Juan Breve, or the ‘father’ of flamenco – a local Velez lad (1840 – 1918).